Napier Lotto player's $1 million First Division win

 A Napier Lotto player has won $1m in Lotto First Division.

-Powerball wasn't struck and a $50 million Lotto Powerball must be won Saturday night.
+Powerball wasn't struck and a $50 million Lotto Powerball jackpot must be won tomorrow night.

-If the jackpot is won by one person, it will be largest prize ever won in Lotto New Zealand's history, Marie Winfield Head of Communications and Corporate Social Responsibility at Lotto NZ said.
+If the jackpot is won by one person, it will be largest prize ever won in Lotto New Zealand's history, Marie Winfield, Head of Communications and Corporate Social Responsibility at Lotto NZ, said.

 If a single ticket doesn't win Powerball First Division the prize pool rolls down to the next highest division with winners.